ChameleonCloud/docs/source/technical/sharing.rst

 Requesting a Day Pass
 ^^^^^^^^^^^^^^^^^^^^^

-When a user selects "Request Day Pass", they will be taken a form, where they are asked to submit their name, institution, and a reason why they want to reproduce the artifact.
-The goal with this form is to show the PIwhy the user is interested in reproducing the artifact, as the PI is still responsible for overseeing the proper use of Chameleon resources.
+When you select "Request Day Pass", you will be taken a form where you are asked to submit your name, institution, and a reason why you want to reproduce the artifact.
+The goal of this form is to explain to the PI why you are interested in reproducing the artifact, as the PI is still responsible for overseeing the proper use of Chameleon resources, and the PI may be a stranger to you.

 .. figure:: sharing/request_day_pass_button.png
    :alt: An image showing the "Request Day Pass" button